Applying a Pseudonym Rule in the IRI Workbench GUI for FieldShield or Voracity

 Close the TMB and add connections between the Start block, Pseudo block, and TMBs so that all these blocks are executed.
 When you are ready to execute the flow, click the white background of the Flow diagram, select IRI Diagram Actions, and Export Flow Component.
 Enter information on location, name, and Platform on this screen.

-Clicking Finish will create the set files, scripts, and batch file (when using Windows).
+Clicking Finish will create the scripts and batch file (when using Windows).
 You can then run the batch file to pseudonymize the PRESIDENT and NAME fields to produce the outputs below.

 The pseudo set file is shown at the top and indicates that any field with the value of “Bush, George H.W.” will be replaced with “Wilson, Woodrow” and “Butcher, Martin” replaced with “Dobos, Cristina.”
 These replacement values are seen in the side-by-side screens comparing the two files.